ICC - Complementary Liberal Arts in H&S (for students matriculating in Fall 2013 and after)

 If you select this option, you must complete 12 hours of coursework in a single language other than English.
 Courses taken to fulfill language proficiency requirements for the primary major may not count toward the 12 hours required for this option.

 If you select this option, you must identify the thread that ties the CLA together, and also select particular courses that will allow you to tackle the focused academic exploration that you have identified.
 You are encouraged to consult with departments about special/selected topics or experimental courses that may be relevant to your area of interest.
 To complete your proposed plan, you will ultimately register for and successfully complete 12 credits from the courses you have listed, amending your plan as necessary to accommodate new courses or to reflect enrollment and scheduling realities.
+(Students who plan to study abroad and are interested in using some or all of those courses for the CLA should select this option.)

 If you are in one of the select programs listed below, you have an additional option for completing the CLA, as follows: